 I love to create and deliver presentations, especially with a team.
 Whether it's discussing a project I'm working on or explaining a tool our team uses, I always try to keep it flashy and fun.
 Read on below for a glimpse at some of the presentations I've given.

-After creating a forensic chemistry simulation with Dr. Anamary Tarifa (a fellow ID), we discussed our process in a seminar for the Instructional Designer Network.
+After creating a forensic chemistry simulation with Dr. Anamary Tarifa (a fellow ID), we discussed our process in a seminar for the Instructional Designer Network in 2025.
 In front of more than 100 attendees, we discussed the opportunity designers have to provide online students with practical, hands-on experience through simulations.

 In 2024, FIU Online replaced its legacy peer review tool with Kritik.
 Many faculty felt the tutorials on Kritik's website made the tool seem far more complicated than it really was.
 I happily volunteered to guide our instructors through the tool at FIU OnlineCon in clear, straightforward language.